readium/architecture/server/README.md

 [A separate document dedicated to HTTP caching is available](caching.md), with recommendations regarding the use of HTTP headers for both the manifest and its resources.

+## Web Origin

+One of the most challenging part of distributing Web Publications is tied to the security model of the Web.
+[A separate document dedicated to Web Origin](origin.md) is available to tackle this specific issue.

 <style>
 .rfc {